om-mani-padme-hum/ezobjects-mysql/README.md

 ## Basic Example

-**Important Notes:** Your object must have a unique integer property named `id` to be able to use the MySQL functionality of EZ Objects.
-You must also use EZ Object's MySQLConnection class for your database connection.
+**Important Notes:** Each of your EZ Object tables must include an `int` or `integer` property named `id` that will be automatically configured to serve as an auto-incrementing primary index in the MySQL table that you are linking your object to.
+The `load` method will generally be based off hte `id` field, unless you specify a `stringSearchField`.
+Also note that ou must also use EZ Object's MySQLConnection class for your database connection for compatability purposes and to allow async/await functionality.

 ```javascript
 const ezobjects = require(`ezobjects-mysql`);